Achigas/budget-tracker/README.md

-# MyLingual
+# Budget-Tracker
-An interactive social network that connects people learning the same languages!
+A budget tracking application that uses offline functionality.

 ## Table of contents
 * [General info](#general-info)